ji-devs/ji-cloud/documentation/src/setup/database/database.md

 The connection string needs to be set in different places depending on the project scope, which is covered in the rest of this Setup chapter

+Note that "local" is up to the dev... could be in Docker, or native, it doesn't matter

 # Cloud Sql Proxy

 Although the username, password, and database name are set in [.env](../dot-env/dot_env.md) files, the database instance name needs to be passed as a commandline arg to cloud-sql-proxy.